opensearch-project/documentation-website/_install-and-configure/install-dashboards/plugins.md

 1. Connect to OpenSearch Dashboards.
 2. Select

-Viewing the list of plugins from the UI was introduced in OpenSearch Dashboards 2.7.
+The ability to view the list of plugins in the UI was introduced in OpenSearch Dashboards 2.7.
 Earlier versions do not include this functionality.
 {: .note}

 ## Remove plugins